SVP Faced Steeper Climb as a Woman in Finance Industry

 Even though she is happy in her role, she sees opportunities for improvement across the industry.
 With the benefit of hindsight and her hard-earned skills and expertise, Fancher is keenly aware that the gender gap in executive leadership roles is coupled with a gap in pay.

-As a white woman, she also recognizes that although finance was a difficult business for her to advance in, it's even harder for women of color and nonbinary people.
+As a white woman, she also recognizes that although the financial services industry was difficult for her to advance in, it's even harder for women of color and nonbinary people.

 "I haven't had to fight my way through a lot of disadvantages that others have," she said.

-Fancher thinks increasing diversity at higher levels of the finance field is essential to improving products and services in every industry, and better service means better business.
+Fancher thinks increasing diversity at higher levels is essential to improving products and services in every industry, and better service means better business.